 It feels strange to call this month “significantly below average” but the past year has just been so incredibly profitable that even decent results look meek in comparison.
 I’m 100% satisfied with my earnings this month, and it’s always good to see diversity across the board with each of my main income sources pulling their weight.

 I’ll be taking a break in August to catch my breath and prepare myself for the rest of the year.
 I have booked a 10 day holiday for late 2016 which I’m really looking forward to, and I’m starting to think about the holiday season itself and how I can make the most of it.
+I’m also looking at WordPress hosting options so that I can continue improving my website.
 I have tons of backlogged work to catch up on, but that will always be better than having nothing to do.

 Thanks for reading!